Managing Damp in Old Buildings

 Understanding your Built Environment

-Building restoration is all about understanding the built environment, and how it affects materials which make up your home.
-By understanding this, it becomes a relatively simple task to sort out problems causing damp, and manage them for the long term.
+Restoring an old home is all about understanding the environment, and how it affects materials it's built with.
+By understanding this, it becomes a relatively simple task to sort out and manage problems causing damp.

-We are trained in the Built Environment.
 We study the materials old houses are built with.
 We understand them.
-We work with clients to restore old buildings back to beautiful, warm and dry places.
+We work with clients to restore old homes to beautiful, warm and dry places.
 There is something very special about the look and feel of a lime plastered wall with clay paint - it is almost luminous in quality - very soft and welcoming.
 All the materials used in old homes are nice, friendly and green.
 By using them, not only will you FEEL good, but you will be DOING good - they are carbon friendly, and contain no toxic chemicals - lime mortars and plasters are carbon neutral, clay and linseed paints similarly - sheepswool and hemp fibre insulation are natural and nice (they are also just as good as chemical insulation), timber is a renewable resource...

-We can ALWAYS find the cause of damp, whatever form it may take, and I have to say that in our collective experience, we have NEVER had to drill hundreds of holes into the lower courses of brickwork, thereby destroying them.
+We can ALWAYS find the cause of damp, whatever form it may take, and in our collective experience, we have NEVER had to drill hundreds of holes into brickwork, thereby destroying historic fabric.
 We NEVER inject chemicals which are supposed to stop water from 'rising' up the walls, which never did anyway.(and they are going to magically 'soak' into brick, stone, mortar and fill all the gaps... dream on!)

 Common Examples of 'damp', and Rising Damp Solutions...